dev-build-deploy/diagnose-it/README.md

 ## Output format

-DiagnoseIt is based on the [LLVMs Expressive Diagnostics formatting](https://clang.llvm.org/diagnostics.html);
+`DiagnoseIt` is inspired by the [LLVMs Expressive Diagnostics formatting](https://clang.llvm.org/diagnostics.html);

 <img src="./docs/formatting.svg">

+*However, it does not aim to provide full compatibility.*

 ## Contributing

-If you have suggestions for how diagnose-it could be improved, or want to report a bug, open an issue!
+If you have suggestions for how `DiagnoseIt` could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).